 When we talk about community journalism, we’re looking at our local community.
 We cover individual ‘patches’, neighbourhoods and suburbs.

 The most important part of community news is delivering local news which impacts local readers.
 Our main focus is to represent the communities we serve, by reporting on local education, sport, or crime.

 We will seldom publish stories about businesses unless there is a direct link to the community.

 Does this mean we can write or publish anything we want?

 In short…no, not entirely.

-As with most news outlets in the UK, we choose to publish and self-regulate our content in accordance with the UK IPSO Code of Practice, which can be found here: https://www.ipso.co.uk/editors-code-of-practice/.
+We publish and self-regulate our content in accordance with the UK IPSO Code of Practice.
+You can read more here: https://www.ipso.co.uk/editors-code-of-practice/.